boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    The resources are managed via various QoS policies deployed in the network.
-QoS mapping models to support 5G slicing connectivity implemented over packet switched transport uses two layers of QoS:
+QoS mapping models to support 5G slicing connectivity implemented over packet switched transport uses two layers of QoS that are discussed in the following subsections.

-   (1)  5G QoS
+## 5G QoS

       At this layer QoS treatment is indicated by the 5QI (5G QoS indicator), as defined in {{TS-23.501}}.
 A 5QI is an ID that is